devkaare/keepassxc-xml-converter/README.md

 ## Introduction
 This is a convertion tool which converts [KeePassXC](https://keepassxc.org/) XML exported files into CSV format.
-Which is usefull if you're like me, and exported your KeePassXC passwords to a XML file, and realised KeePassXC doesn't support importing XML files.
+Which is useful if you're like me, and exported your KeePassXC passwords to a XML file, and realised KeePassXC doesn't support importing XML files.

 ## Requirements
 A [Go compiler](https://go.dev/dl/) is **required** to run this program.